Apply now Job no: 514496

 To ensure consideration, please apply prior to the review date.

-This position is open until filled with the initial application review taking place on November 21, 2019.
-To ensure consideration, please
+This position is open until filled with the initial application review taking place on April 6, 2020.
+To ensure consideration, please apply

 For questions regarding this position, contact the Student Affairs Business Office at (907) 474-1847.
 If you need assistance applying to this posting, please contact the UA HR Helpdesk at (907) 450-8200.